wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/6-implement-tab-authentication.md

 ### OAuth 2.0 implicit grant flow and Microsoft Teams tabs

 A basic understanding of the OAuth 2.0 implicit grant flow is a prerequisite for working with authentication in Microsoft Teams tabs.
-The UML sequence diagram here documents the process.
+The UML sequence here documents the process.

 1. The user interacts with the content on the tab configuration or content page.
 Typically, they use a button to initiate the sign-in process.
 1. The tab builds the URL for its authentication start page, optionally by using information from URL placeholders or by calling `microsoftTeams.getContext()`.
 This Microsoft Teams JavaScript SDK method streamlines the authentication experience for the user.